Area approach

 Improving nature and water quality

 Lake Lauwersmeer and the Wadden Sea are Natura 2000 areas.
 We want to preserve the unique values of this environment and improve the fragile nature and water quality.
-The national PAGW (Programmatic Approach to Large Water Bodies) programme presents an important challenge for our water authority, together with regional partners such as Staatsbosbeheer (Dutch Forestry Commission), the Netherlands Enterprise Agency, and Rijkswaterstaat Noord-Nederland.
+The national PAGW (Programmatic Approach to Large Water Bodies) (Dutch only) programme presents an important challenge for our water authority, together with regional partners such as Staatsbosbeheer (Dutch Forestry Commission), the Netherlands Enterprise Agency, and Rijkswaterstaat Noord-Nederland.

 Advice from the surrounding area